 This collection are just to get you going if you have a good travel guide and map you with discover these more and depending how much time you have in Warsaw.
 You will discover other enjoyable points of interest and attractions in the Warsaw vicinity of Poland.

-Warsaw is not a difficult city to navigate, once you have an eye for the place and you are familiar with a couple of landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
-If you want to travel greater distances across Warsaw there are some other alternatives to get around.
+Warsaw is a fairly easy city to get around, once you have your bearings and know a couple of local landmarks you will be able to get round with ease.
+You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+If you want to travel greater distances across Warsaw there are other ways to get around.
 Warsaw has a small Metro with one line that opened in 1995.
 The line covers 21 stations.
-There is a city wide bus system where tickets can be purchases to cover multiple journeys.
-There is also the alternative to use Warsaw Taxis, where you can seek local knowledge from your driver.
-Whichever way you plan to explore Warsaw ensure you see as much of it as you can.
+There is a good network of buses that passes can be attained to include multiple journeys.
+There are plenty of Low Cost Car Rental companies at Warsaw Airport, there is also the option to use Warsaw Taxis, where you can seek local knowledge from your driver.
+Whichever way you plan to explore Warsaw make sure you see as much of the city as your can.

 If you wish to stay in Warsaw more than one night you will need to find a place to stay.
 Warsaw offers a broad range of facilities to sleep these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Warsaw can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Warsaw also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whichever type of accommodation you select in Warsaw ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.